hmdsefi/word-of-wisdom/README.md

 is authenticated.

 Another reason for using HMAC was because there were not much details in the requirements I received.
-As a result, I chose the most common and robust algorithm to implement.
+As a result, I chose the most common and simple algorithm to implement.